 Express checkout is a process where residents may choose to complete an express form for checking out of their room without scheduling an appointment with hall staff.
+This process is also done by an electronic RCR available in the Residence Life Office.
 All damages must be listed on this form and the responsible person.
 If there are no damages that are listed by the student but found later by hall staff, a resident may be assessed the appropriate charge.
 Students choosing to complete the express checkout process agree to waive their right to appeal any damage charges assessed to their student account.